captbaritone/jordaneldredge.com/nextjs/_posts/2008-03-02-sfsu-chamber-singers-sing-for-acda.md

 ::youtube{token=dO--mXsEyS0}

-More video's can be found on Paul Kim's <a href="http://www.youtube.com/user/VideoBuck">YouTube account</a>.
+More video's can be found on Paul Kim's [YouTube account](http://www.youtube.com/user/VideoBuck).